 - Take your medicine at the same time each day.

-- Take medicine along with meals or other daily events, like brushing your teeth.
+- Take medicine along with daily events, like brushing your teeth.

-- Use a weekly pill box with separate compartments for each day or time of day.
+- Use a weekly pill box with separate sections for each day or time of day.

 - Ask family and friends to help remind you.